 mulch.
 This will save you money and is conveniently in your garden when you

 need it!
-If you can make one from old wood its even better!
+If you can make one from old wood that's even better.
 A compost bin

 will also encourage many beneficial insects.

-- A third of household waste can be composted including:
+- Some household waste can be composted including: